SESAR Joint Undertaking

 The project aims to generate a consolidated big picture of the future European ATM system – the SESAR 2020 Concept of Operations, high-level architecture options, services and the associated performance results.

-Integrated Airport Management (SESAR PJ 28 IAO)
+Integrated Airport Operations (SESAR PJ 28 IAO)

 Project PJ 28, A Very Large Demonstration (VLD) project, will demonstrate the benefits that specific promising SESAR solutions will bring in a large and two mid-size airports, where traffic congestion daily takes place during the peak season and where new SESAR solutions are expected to assist controllers in their duty.